Physics and pre-engineeringJohn Ross Buschert, Department Chair, Professor of Physics

-A major in physics is offered with two tracks, standard and biophysics.
-The department also offers a 3-2 pre-engineering program described below.
-Certification for secondary education in physics or physical sciences
+In addition to a physics major, the department also offers a 3-2 pre-engineering program described below and certification for secondary education in physics or physical sciences

 Career and postgraduate opportunities

 Upon graduation, the physics major is prepared for graduate study in physics or engineering.
 Other possibilities include science secondary education or the combination of a physics baccalaureate degree with a master’s degree in business administration, as background for a management career in technology and engineering industries.
 Study of physics also provides the training and experience for careers in biophysics, neurosciences and many careers beyond the standard boundaries of science and engineering.

 Goshen physics majors who have chosen to pursue a graduate degree have an excellent graduate school admission rate.
 More than 70 percent of the physics majors elect this path.
 Individual professors at research universities have testified to the excellent preparation received at Goshen College.
 Recent Goshen graduates have chosen schools such as Purdue University, Princeton University, the University of Notre Dame, Drexel University, Pennsylvania State University, Northwestern University, and the University of Illionis.

 Engineering 3-2 program

 The combination of a liberal arts background and an engineering degree from one of the leading engineering schools in the nation is the optimal education for the modern engineer.
 In this program the student spends three years at Goshen College and two or two and a half years at the engineering school, receiving a bachelor of arts degree in physics, chemistry or computer science from Goshen and a bachelor of science degree from the engineering school.